 The Ranch was first accredited in 1971 and has successfully maintained accreditation since that time.
-The Ranch is absolutely committed to working together to achieve excellence for the young people and families that we serve.
+The Ranch is currently accredited by the Council on Accreditation (COA).
+Read our latest accreditation report.

 Why does the Ranch choose to be accredited?

 - It is one of many strategies that are used at the Ranch to help strengthen, measure, and validate our effectiveness in helping the young people and families we serve.

 - It requires that we stop and take a detailed look at all aspects of our programs and services.

 - It is not mandatory for Ranch Ehrlo to become accredited, but since we are always striving for continued excellence it is something we do voluntarily.

 - It assists us in keeping up-to-date with the latest ―best-practice research and literature reviews.

 Ranch Ehrlo Society has also become the first residential treatment program to join UNESCO (United Nations Educational, Scientific and Cultural Organization).
 UNESCO hosts an Associated Schools Network among its 192 member countries of which Ranch Ehrlo is now included.

 Ranch Ehrlo Society is also a member of The Alliance for Children and Families.
 A membership association that provides services to human service organizations throughout United States and Canada.